 Even if you refinance during periods of higher interest rates, they are likely to be lower than those associated with a HELOC credit line.

 For homeowners who have fully paid off their mortgage but require funds for significant expenses, debt consolidation, or property renovations, a HELOC could be a viable option.
-Additionally, if you currently hold a favorable interest rate on your existing mortgage, a HELOC might present an attractive alternative.

 The RefiGuide will help you compare HELOCs, home equity loans and cash out refinances.